Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/README.md

 ## Projects

+You need to complete the first four projects in two weeks.
+Each project has you focusing a specific skill and concept to prepare you for the final sprints of your NSS experience.
+The fifth column is available for those who finish the required projects early.

 | # | 🏕️ Creek River<br/><sub>(_EF Introduction_)</sub> | 📚 Loncotes Library<br/><sub>(_Data Transfer Objects_)</sub> | 🧁 Tiny Treats<br/><sub>(_Authentication_)</sub> | 🧪 TestTubes<br/><sub>(_Integration Testing_)</sub> |
 |--|--|--|--|--|
 | 1 | [Introduction to Entity Framework](./chapters/creek-river-initializing.md) | [Introduction to DTOs](./chapters/loncotes-dto-introduction.md) | [Introduction to Authentication](./chapters/tinytreats-introduction.md) | [Introduction to Integration Testing](./chapters/testtube-introduction.md) |